 Leaving A Legacy

-Nader’s Gallery has undoubtedly achieved numerous successes over the years, but perhaps one of the most significant contributions is the cultivation of their strong work ethic and selflessness, especially when it came to Love’s children.
+Nader’s Gallery has achieved numerous successes over the years.
+One of the most significant contributions is the cultivation of their strong work ethic and selflessness, especially when it came to setting an example for Love’s children.

 “Both of my kids learned the most incredible work ethic from being around us and the business at a young age,” Love says.
 “That was a huge gift that came out of it.
 They saw us sacrifice for all those years.
 I think what they learned and took from that is invaluable — there’s no way I could ever explain it.
 I attribute it to that 100 percent.”

 As for the future of Nader’s Gallery, the dynamic siblings remain just as captivated by the industry as they were from the very beginning.
-They anticipate continuing to work alongside one another in the same capacity for as long as they possibly can.
+They intend on continuing to work alongside one another for as long as they can.

 “As our business grew and emerged, it only became more evident that we’ll always work very well together,” Nader says.
 “If something needs to be done, we just get in there and do it.
 The wheels could fall off the bus, and we’ll look at each other and go, ‘all right, we have a job to do.
 Let’s get busy doing it.’”